© Donal G. Burke 2013

 To commemorate the granting of legislative Independence in 1782 Colonel Lawrence undertook the building of his new western gateway, composed of a pedimented arched central element with flanking gate-lodges, both of which were occupied by tenants.
 The new gateway formed a theatrical set-piece in the landscape and above its principal arch, a Latin inscription was inserted proclaiming that ‘Liberty after a long servitude was won on this day 16th April 1782 by the armed sons of Hibernia, who with heroic fortitude regained their ancient laws and established their ancient independence.’[i]

-Proud of his involvement with the Volunteer corps, Colonel Lawrence in or immediately prior to the last year of his life commissioned the artist T. Ryan to produce a large painting for one wall of the hall at Bellview, depicting General de Burgh inspecting the Bellevue Volunteers at Birr in September 1784.
+Proud of his involvement with the Volunteer corps, Colonel Lawrence in or immediately prior to the last year of his life commissioned the artist John Ryan to produce a large painting for one wall of the hall at Bellview, depicting General John Thomas de Burgh (later the 13th earl of Clanricarde) inspecting the Bellevue Volunteers at Birr in September 1784.
 Prominently featured in the painting with General de Burgh and Colonel Lawrence was his son Major Peter Lawrence among others.

 The southern gate-lodge and outbuilding viewed from the east.